Navezjt/sd-webui-reactor/README.md

 **II.
 Any problems with installing Insightface or other dependencies**

 (for Windows Users) If you have VS C++ Build Tools or MS VS 2022 installed but still have a problem, then try the next step:
-1. Close your sd-webui and start it again
+1. Close (stop) your SD WebUI Server and start it again

 (for Any OS Users) If the problem still there, then do the following:
+1. Close (stop) your SD WebUI Server if it's running
-1. Go to `stable-diffusion-webui\venv\Lib\site-packages` folder (or it can be `stable-diffusion-webui/venv/lib/python3.10/site-packages`)
+2. Go to (Windows)`venv\Lib\site-packages` folder or (MacOS/Linux)`venv/lib/python3.10/site-packages`
-2. If you see any folders with names start from `~` (ex. "~rotobuf") - delete them
+3. If you see any folders with names start from `~` (e.g. "~rotobuf") - delete them
-3. Go to `stable-diffusion-webui\venv\Scripts` or `stable-diffusion-webui/venv/bin`
+4. Go to (Windows)`venv\Scripts` or (MacOS/Linux)`venv/bin`
-4. Run Terminal or Console (cmd) for that folder and type `activate`
+5. Run Terminal or Console (cmd) for that folder and type `activate`
-5. Update your pip at first: `pip install -U pip`
+6. Update your pip at first: `pip install -U pip`
-6. Then one-by-one:
+7. Then one-by-one:
    - `pip install insightface==0.7.3`
    - `pip install onnx==1.14.0`
    - `pip install onnxruntime==1.15.0`
    - `pip install opencv-python==4.7.0.72`
    - `pip install tqdm`
-7. Type `deactivate`, you can close your Terminal or Console and start your sd-webui, ReActor should start OK - if not, welcome to Issues section.
+8. Type `deactivate`, you can close your Terminal or Console and start your SD WebUI, ReActor should start OK - if not, welcome to the Issues section.

 **III.
 "TypeError: UpscaleOptions.init() got an unexpected keyword argument 'do_restore_first'"**